The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 print(response.json()['origin']) # 190.64.18.162

-More expensive and sometimes bandwidth-limited, residential proxies offer us IPs used by regular people.
+Residential proxies are more expensive and sometimes bandwidth-limited, but they offer us IPs used by regular people.
 That implies that our mobile provider could assign us that IP tomorrow.
 Or a friend had it yesterday.
-They are indistinguishable from actual final users.
+They're indistinguishable from actual final users.

 We can scrape whatever we want, right?
 The cheaper ones by default, the expensive ones when necessary.
 No, not there yet.
 We only passed the first hurdle, with some more to come.
 We must look like legitimate users to avoid being tagged as a bot or scraper.